Four days of events to celebrate St Cuthbert’s Day from 20th to 23rd March

 As well as being a place of great natural beauty, Holy Island (also known as Lindisfarne) is the place where Christianity first arrived in England in 635 AD.
 It has been a place of pilgrimage ever since.

-Enjoy the sights, sounds and scents you will experience there.
-Inside the Centre we have a number of leaflets for Awareness Trails and Pilgrimage Walks around the island.
+To help you enjoy the sights, sounds and scents you will experience on the island, we have a number of leaflets for Awareness Trails and Pilgrimage Walks around the island.
+You can opick up a copy in the Centre.
 They range from a short, gentle stroll to a rather longer exploration and are offered to help you experience the very special atmosphere of the island.
 We also have an indoor Pilgrimage Trail while, on the website, our Blog also has some entries to inspire and help.

 We hope that we can welcome you to St Cuthbert’s soon.